Scalade

 How to play

-Rules will be given for the three-player version, using Static Scalade rules.
+Rules will be given for the three-player version, using Mobile Scalade rules.
 Variants are described below, although they assume an understanding of this form.
+Beginners may wish to try Static Scalade first, which has simpler rules regarding the trump suit.

 Players